jillesvangurp/hellocompose/README.md

 # hellocompose

-Sample project to play with jetpack compose and tailwind.
+Sample project to play with jetpack compose web / multiplatform and tailwind css.

 - Sets up tailwind such that it works. see `tailwind.config.css`
 - Sets up custom dev server so it doesn't open a new tab every time you start the damn thing.
 Also does not auto reload, so you can choose when to reload. `webpack.config.d/devserver.config.css`